mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 GUI logic, which essentially renders the ISIS SANS reduction a monolithic block.

 A more modern approach is to use Mantid's `WorkflowAlgorithm`s.
-A sequence of algorithms performs the reduction, where each algorithm gets the information required for the reduction at the time it executes.
+A sequence of algorithms perform the reduction, where each algorithm gets the information required for the reduction at the time it executes.
 The `WorkflowAlgorithm` is used as a unit of clearly defined work and **not** as a container for state information.
 This mechanism avoids the deep coupling as each algorithm is